 1.1.
-Controller – Apius Technologies S.A. with its registered office in Kraków (31-523), address: ul.
-Moniuszki 50, entered into the Register of Entrepreneurs of the National Court Register kept by the District Court for Kraków Śródmieście in Kraków, XI Commercial Division of the National Court Register under the number KRS: 0000565486, NIP [Taxpayer Identification Number]: 9452155088.
+Administrator – the company under the name Apius Technologies S.A. based in Krakow (31-523), ul.
+Moniuszki 50, registered in the register of entrepreneurs of the National Court Register kept by the District Court for Central Krakow in Krakow, XI Commercial Division of the National Court Register under the number KRS: 0000565486, NIP: 9452155088.

 1.2.
-Personal Data – any information about an individual identified or identifiable by one or several specific factors determining physical, physiological, genetic, mental, economic, cultural or social identity, including image, voice recording, contact details, location data, correspondence information, information collected by the use of recording equipment or other similar technology.
+Personal Data – any information relating to an identified or identifiable natural person by one or more specific factors determining their physical, physiological, genetic, mental, economic, cultural, or social identity, including image, voice recording, contact data, location data, information contained in correspondence, information collected through recording equipment or other similar technology.

 1.3.
 Policy – this Personal Data Processing Policy.

 1.4.
 GDPR – Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.